 When undertaking any plumbing work, either scheduled or emergency, it’s important to take a planned approach in order to get a good plumber who delivers what you need; and to protect yourself from rogue traders and the consequences of sub-standard, potentially dangerous, work.

-John Peerless, Principal Trading Standards Officer at Brighton and Hove City Council, and a former Chair of the Chartered Trading Standards institute, shares his tips for choosing and hiring the right plumber for your project:
+In this article, John Peerless, Principal Trading Standards Officer at Brighton and Hove City Council, and a former Chair of the Chartered Trading Standards Institute, shares his tips on how to find a good plumber who’s properly qualified, trustworthy and backed by the right approvals, so you can be confident your water and your home are in safe hands:

-Firstly, you’ll want to identify the plumber you’d like to employ and verify their credentials.
-If you’ve used the WaterSafe postcode search, you’re guaranteed that the plumber you’ve found is accredited as a member in good standing of their trade association.
+Firstly, identify a few potential plumbers and verify their credentials.
+If you’ve used the WaterSafe postcode search, you can be confident that the plumber is fully qualified and a member in good standing of their trade association.

-Why?
 WaterSafe have already done the vetting for you.
-The alternative is you’ll need to call the trade association yourself to validate the plumber’s claim to its membership.
+Otherwise, you would need to contact the trade association yourself to verify the plumber’s membership and qualifications.

 That’s why I’m delighted to be part associated with WaterSafe, advising its Board of Directors on consumer protection issues.
 As a consumer, you can be reassured that WaterSafe approved plumbing businesses are fully qualified to carry out plumbing work in homes and business premises.
 They are specifically trained in Water Fittings Regulations, which enables them to ensure there should be no risk from poor installation or sub-standard materials that could cause contamination of the drinking water supply.